 The Balinese people are an ethnic group of Indonesia who predominantly live on the island of Bali.
 There are about 4.2 million Balinese people.
-They celebrate Hindu and Buddhist religious practices and known for their unique Legong dance moves and gamelan music.
+They celebrate a syncretic mix of Hindu and ethnic religious practices and known for their unique Legong dance moves and gamelan music.

 7. Bantu People